His pilot career

 Before continuing my pilot training (which is very expensive), I needed to know if I could obtain my medical class 1 to be a professional pilot.

-On November 14th 2013, I went to the medical centre for pilots, in Toulouse, to get my medical certificate class 1 with all the initial tests.
+On November 14th 2013, I went to the medical centre for pilots, in Toulouse, to get my medical certificate class 1.

 After arriving there at 7h50, I walked from the airport for 1km and entered the medical centre.
 Here is what I did for 4h to get my medical class 1: